hanweg/GeminiProvideXReportGenerator/README.md

    - Choose from models like Gemini 2.5 Flash (fast), Gemini 2.5 Pro (advanced), etc.
    - Default is Gemini 1.5 Pro if no models are fetched
 3. **DSN Selection**: Choose your ProvideX ODBC Data Source Name (Configured in Windows ODBC Data Sources)
-4. **Authentication**: The app will prompt for database credentials when needed (Reccomended to save credentials in Windows ODBC Data Source Administrator -> Configure)
+4. **Authentication**: The app will prompt for database credentials when needed (Recommended to save credentials in Windows ODBC Data Source Administrator -> Configure)

 ## 💡 How It Works